-Fort Eustis Education Office Langley Education Office Newport News Education Office
+Fort Eustis Education Office Langley Education Office Newport News Education Office for a directory of address, telephone, and e-mail information.

-These Continuing Education Centers offer the associate's and bachelor's degree through both live instruction and Internetbased learning opportunities at times and locations convenient to adults.
+These Continuing Education Centers offer the associate's and bachelor's degree through both live instruction and Internet-based learning opportunities at times and locations convenient to adults.
 In addition to classes at each site, these Continuing Education Centers also offer instruction in some workplace locations.
+See

-See Directory for Correspondence for a directory of address, telephone, and e-mail information.
+Directory for Correspondence